SachinDahiya-DataWizard/Portfolio/README.md

 * Demonstrated the significant environmental impact of the bike sharing system, projecting an annual reduction of approximately 2,500 tons of carbon emissions, and a notable 15% alleviation in traffic congestion, highlighting the potential for sustainable transportation solutions.

 # [Project 3: Sales Performance Analytics](https://github.com/SachinDahiya-DataWizard/Sales_Analytics)
-* Potential for a significant increase in overall sales revenue by leveraging data-driven insights and performance analysis, with an estimated potential improvement of up to 20%.
+* Analysed 802,172 invoices for a UK-based non-store online retail company between 01/12/2009 and 09/12/2011.
+Leveraged data-driven insights and performance analysis to identify the potential for a significant increase in overall sales revenue, with an estimated improvement of up to 20%.
 * Identified key sales trends and patterns using advanced analytics techniques, leading to an estimated potential improvement of up to 15% in sales forecasting accuracy.
 * Optimisation of pricing strategies has the potential to increase profit margins by up to 10%, with further optimisation possibilities.
 * Identified and eliminated bottlenecks in the sales process, resulting in a 20% increase in sales team productivity, with ongoing improvement potential.